How To Create Profitable Facebook Ads In Your Niche Without Going Broke [And Why People Love Shocked Cats]

 An eye-catching image, of course!

-90% of all information transmitted to the brain is visual, and our brains process visual information almost 60,000 time faster than text.
+90% of all information transmitted to the brain is visual, and our brains process visual information almost 60,000 times faster than text.

 Like all other social networks, Facebook also gives preference to visual content because it drives much greater user engagement.

-As Chelsea shows in this post, you’d never find an effective Facebook news feed ad that’s bringing in lots of click and leads, with a bad or dull image.
+As Chelsea shows in this post, you’d never find an effective Facebook news feed ad that’s bringing in lots of clicks and leads, with a bad or dull image.